spaDieu1/spaDieu1/README.md

 - 👋 Hi, I’m @spaDieu1
-- 👀 I’m interested in  climate modeling, artificial  intelligene and pdes
+- 👀 I’m interested in  climate modeling, artificial  intelligence and  computational mathematics pdes and numerical analysis
 - 🌱 I’m currently master of science student in  applied mathematics
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any projet involving mathemati
 - 📫 How to reach me email adress regisaolo@gmail.com

 <!---